-S.4.1.
-ANTIFRICTION MEANS.- At all points at which a live part of the mechanism may come into contact with another part in the course of normal usage, frictional effects shall be reduced to a minimum by means of suitable antifriction means, opposing surfaces and points being properly shaped, finished, and hardened.

-S.4.2.
-ADJUSTABLE COMPONENTS.- An adjustable component, such as a potentiometer, shall be held securely in adjustment and, except for a component for adjusting level or a no-load reference value, shall not be adjustable from the outside of the device.
+- S.4.1.
+ANTIFRICTION MEANS.- At all points at which a live part of the mechanism may come into contact with another part in the course of normal usage, frictional effects shall be reduced to a minimum by means of suitable antifriction means, opposing surfaces and points being properly shaped, finished, and hardened. - S.4.2.
+ADJUSTABLE COMPONENTS.- An adjustable component, such as a potentiometer, shall be held securely in adjustment and, except for a component for adjusting level or a no-load reference value, shall not be adjustable from the outside of the device. - S.4.3.

-S.4.3.
 MULTIPLE LOAD-RECEIVING ELEMENTS.- A system with a single indicating or recording element, or a combination indicating recording element, that is coupled to two or more load-receiving elements with independent weighing systems, shall be provided with means to prohibit the activation of any load-receiving element (or elements) not in use, and shall be provided with automatic means to indicate clearly and definitely which load-receiving element (or elements) is in use.

-S.4.4.
-VENTING.- All weighing systems shall be vented so that any internal or external pressure will not affect the accuracy or operation of the system.
+- S.4.4.
+VENTING.- All weighing systems shall be vented so that any internal or external pressure will not affect the accuracy or operation of the system. - S.5.

-S.5.
 MARKING REQUIREMENTS.
-(See also G-S.1.)

-S.5.1.
-CAPACITY AND VALUE OF THE SCALE DIVISION.- The capacity of the weighing system and the value of the scale division shall be clearly and conspicuously marked on the indicating element near the weight value indications.

-S.5.2.
-WEIGHING ELEMENTS.- On a weighing element not permanently attached to an indicating element, there shall be clearly and permanently marked for the purposes of identification the name, initials, or trademark of the manufacturer, the manufacturer's designation that positively identifies the pattern or design, and the nominal capacity.
+(See also G-S.1.) - S.5.1.
+CAPACITY AND VALUE OF THE SCALE DIVISION.- The capacity of the weighing system and the value of the scale division shall be clearly and conspicuously marked on the indicating element near the weight value indications. - S.5.2.
+WEIGHING ELEMENTS.- On a weighing element not permanently attached to an indicating element, there shall be clearly and permanently marked for the purposes of identification the name, initials, or trademark of the manufacturer, the manufacturer's designation that positively identifies the pattern or design, and the nominal capacity. - S.5.3.
+TEMPERATURE LIMITS.- Unless the temperature range is 14 to 104 $^{\rm o}F$ (-10 to +40 $^{\rm o}C$ ), the temperature range shall be marked on the device.

-N.I.
-TESTING PROCEDURES.
+(Added 1985 and nonretroactive as of January 1, 1986)

+S.5.4.
+ACCURACY CLASS. - All systems shall be marked Class III.
+(Added 1985 and nonretroactive as of January 1, 1986)

-N.1.1.
-INCREASING LOAD TEST.- An increasing load test shall be conducted with test weights equal to 10% of the capacity of the system.
+- N.1.1.
+INCREASING-LOAD TEST.- An increasing-load test shall be conducted with test weights equal to 10% of the capacity of the system.
 (Nonretroactive as of January 1, 1984.)
-A buildup test using bulk material shall be conducted in increments equal to the total value of the official test weights; the test shall be conducted to the used capacity of the weighing system.
-2.22.
-Automatic Bulk Weighing Systems for Grain
+A buildup test using bulk material shall be conducted in increments equal to the total value of the official test weights; the test shall be conducted to the used capacity of the weighing system. - N.1.2.

-N.1.2.
 ZERO BALANCE OR NO-LOAD REFERENCE VALUE CHANGE TEST.- A test for change of zero-balance or no-load reference value shall be conducted on all scales after the removal of any test load.
-The change shall not be more than the minimum tolerance applicable.
+The change shall not be more than the minimum tolerance applicable. - N.2.
+VERIFICATION (TESTING) STANDARDS.- Standard weights and masses used in verifying weighing devices shall comply with requirements of NBS Handbook 105-1 (Class F) or the tolerances expressed in Fundamental Considerations, paragraph 3.2. (i.e., 25% of the smallest tolerance applied).